hfloresr/Sandhog/docs/status.md

 $$Q(s, a; \theta) \approx Q^{*}(s, a)$$

-The functionn approximator used in this project is non-linear deep neural network.
+The function approximator used in this project is non-linear deep neural network.
 The architecture for our neural network is as follows:

 <br>